wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 *"Touch is the first sensory system to develop in the foetus."*<br>What does it mean to be held, to be nurtured, to be known?

-Part-story, part-discovery, part-surrender: an investigation into touch and regression.<br>This work unpacks the strange contradiction of being a fully grown adult who is still learning how to thrive.
+Part-story, part-discovery, part-surrender: an investigation into touch and regression.
+This work unpacks the strange contradiction of being a fully grown adult who is still learning how to thrive.

 Martha is a spoken word and performance artist.